You can renew your driving entitlements for heavy vehicles at a Driver and Vehicle Licensing Office (trafikkstasjon) or online on Your Page.

 If you acquired a driving entitlement for Category C1(E) without passing a practical driving test (previously a stamped-on entitlement), and you have not passed such a test later either, in connection with renewal or return of the category, or when acquiring a licence category on the same level or above, you need to pass a practical driving test as well as present a new health certificate when it is more than five years since the date of expiry.

-The following applies to those who have acquired a Category C1E entitlement without passing a practical driving test (previously a stamped-on entitlement) and who later have had their licence extended to include Category D1, and whose licences have been marked with D1E based on C1E: Category C1 can be renewed without a new driving test because the holder has passed a test in the same-level category D1, but you must pass a driving test in either Category C1E or D1E before these categories can be renewed, when it is more than five years since the date of expiry.
+The following applies to those who have acquired a Category C1E entitlement without passing a practical driving test (previously a stamped-on entitlement) and who later have had their licence upgraded to include Category D1, and whose licences have been marked with D1E based on C1E: Category C1 can be renewed without a new driving test because the holder has passed a test in the same-level category D1, but you must pass a driving test in either Category C1E or D1E before these categories can be renewed, when it is more than five years since the date of expiry.

 Please note that after expiry and until you have renewed your licence, you do not have driving entitlements for the expired categories.